 - Address fears and concerns

-- Acquire steps toward the social and medical transition process
+- Acquire information for steps toward the social, legal and medical affirmation process

 - Learn ways to support your child and keep them safe